wyixin/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 Delete a Page
 ==================

-To delete a static page, click the trash can icon in the row for the page.
+To delete a page that you previously added, click the trash can icon in the row for the page.
 You are prompted to confirm the deletion.

 .. _`Add a Course Update`: